Ben-Bauer-15/notetaking/notes.md

  ### 1/24/19

  Worked a lot today on a D3 bar chart.
-Tried out an node module for slider bars for angular.
+Tried out a node module for slider bars for angular.